-Are you looking for somewhere to jog on a sunday or to train for a race ?
+Are you looking for somewhere to jog on a Sunday or to train for a race?
 Beginner or experienced, amateur or professional, every runner will find what he's looking for in Seine-Saint-Denis and north-east of Paris from 5km to the semi-marathon.

 Parc de la Villette is open all year round.
-It is easily accessible by the tramway line 3b and the metro lines 5 and 7 from the center of Paris and the inner suburban ring road.
+It is easily accessible by the tramway line 3b and the subway lines 5 and 7 from the center of Paris and the inner suburban ring road.
 This flat but rather diversified running route is suitable for beginners.
 There are several drinking fountains along the way.
 The parc is crossed by canal de l'Ourcq adding to your running time as far as Jaures for example.
 Run along the Bassin de la Villette, and then canal Saint-Martin.
 It is also an ideal starting point for a run along canal de l'Ourcq or Canal Saint-Denis.

-Since the development of the pathways along the Ourcq you can get to the parc de la Bergère in Bobigny, and for the more courageous among you, as far as Parc de Sevran.
+Since the development of the pathways along the Ourcq, you can get to the parc de la Bergère in Bobigny, and for the more courageous among you, as far as Parc de Sevran.

 Parc Georges Valbon is very much appreciated by runners.
 This beautiful park stands out from other parks in the variety of its surroundings, from the vegetation to the birds that settle here.

 Jogging in parc de La Courneuve promises the perfect run through beautiful meadows and valleys, alongside lakes and waterfalls!
 A fitness trail is at your disposal.